-If you follow me on Instagram, then you may have seen my stories last week when I shared the whole step by step process of creating a DIY rainbow heart decoration with the GlowForge live.
-I promised that I would share the steps here in a blog post too, so that you can see the step images and get a little more details about the GlowForge and how it works.
+If you follow me on Instagram, you may have seen my stories last week.
+I shared the whole step by step process of creating a DIY rainbow heart decoration with the GlowForge live.
+In that Live, I promised that I would share the steps here in a blog post too.
+Now you can see the step-by-step images and get a little more details about how the GlowForge works.

 Anyway, back to the craft at hand!
-This laser cut rainbow heart decoration is just one of the many things you could make on the glowforge, but is an easy beginner project.
+This is just one of the many things the glowforge can help you make, but is an easy beginner project.
 And I love the retro 70’s feel of the colors.
 It almost reminds me of a Care Bear tummy, doesn’t it?

 Initially when I was making the heart, I tried to just etch in the lines for the rainbow so that I could use them as a guideline for painting.
 That is the method you will see in my instagram stories glowforge highlight.
 But then I after realizing I don’t have as steady of a hand as I thought, I tried a different method of cutting two hearts.
 One I cut solid, and one I cut into the rainbow pieces.
 Then I simply painted all the pieces and glued them together.
 So much cleaner and easier!

 If you have a Glowforge, or just want to know how it works, follow along below for the full tutorial.
-If you want to recreate this look without one, try finding a large mdf wood heart at the craft store and use a curved bowl to draw lines on the heart and paint in the segments with craft paint.
+If you want to recreate this look without one, try finding a large mdf wood heart at the craft store or use these from Amazon, and use a curved bowl to draw lines on the heart and paint in the segments with craft paint.

 To begin, I designed by hearts in Illustrator and created a PDF of the images.
 Then I loaded the images into the Glowforge program at app.glowforge.com.
 Once you have a machine, the set up instructions will take you through the steps of setting up your machine and connecting to the app.